Do Go On - 314 - The Oak Island Mystery

 Yeah, so do you two have anything like this?

-Yeah, mine is pies, not surprisingly.
+Yeah, mine is pie.

-People buy me pies, send me pie-themed stuff,
+Not surprisingly, people buy me pie, send me pie-themed stuff, tag me in pie-related things.

 I frequently get tagged in there.

-If anything even goes slightly viral, a bean-related product,
+If anything even goes slightly viral, a bean-related product, I am tagged in there.

-But physical stuff, it is pies, which I don't mind at all
+But physical stuff, it is pies, which I don't mind it at all because I do love pies.

 Yeah.